-What Does it Cost to Start Scroll Sawing in 2021?
+What Does it Cost to Start the Scroll Sawing Hobby?

-What Does it Cost to Start Scroll Sawing in 2021?
+What Does it Cost to Start the Scroll Sawing Hobby?

-In hindsight, instead of going for the cheapest I can find, I should have looked into some higher quality equipment and accessories that I needed.
+In hindsight, instead of going for the cheapest I could find, I should have looked into some higher-quality equipment and accessories that I needed.
 This may have saved me from a lot of headaches and also some money in the long run.

 Scroll Saws